theupdateframework/taps/tap7.md

 performance.

-The official test cases should be publicly available and usable by anyone who wishes to test an implementation.
+The official test cases should be publicly available so that anyone can use them to test their updater implementation.

 # Specification